substrate-asia/hackathon-2021-spring/teams/10-Magical-Cultivators/docs/project.md

 We can say it is the most suitable game category for blockchain since the separation of player’s items and 'Procedural death labyrinths'.

+As the core game experience, the 'Procedural death labyrinths' can be completely provided by off-chain services, and its battle loots are stored in the form of on-chain data.

+We are very looking forward to becoming the beginning of blockchain games with rich gameplay.

 ### Resources and Operation Plans

 For now, No extra resources.

-But we are still trying to build a rogue-like game with some impressive techology like Substrate.
+But we think it is so cool to build a rogue-like game with some impressive techology like Substrate.

 May be posting our dev progress at some video sharing or live broadcasting website is a good idea.